WokyDoky/APR-Poisoning/README.md

 ## Prerequisites

 * **Docker and Docker Compose:** For setting up the lab environment as described in the assignment.
+    * **Important:** Ensure you are using the `docker-compose.yml` file from the "sampleCode" directory/archive provided with the assignment, as this contains the corrected and updated Docker configurations necessary for the lab.
 * **Scapy:** All Python scripts rely on the Scapy library for packet manipulation.
 This should be installed on the attacker machine (Host M).
     ```bash
     pip install scapy